 - Automate financial clearance and streamline the verification process with eligibility verification and coverage detection.

-- Optimize patient payments, produce accurate + easy-to-understand statements.
+- Optimize patient payments, produce accurate and easy-to-understand statements.

 - Provide compliant, accurate estimates for self-pay patients.

-- Prevent denials + expedite recovery with denial + appeal management.
+- Prevent denials and expedite recovery with denial and appeal management.

 Find this post helpful?
 Learn all about Good Faith Estimates.